kgryte/linode-setup-notes/README.md

 $ ssh myserver.<your_domain>
 ```

-For more information, see the "Adding DNS Records" section in the Linode [guide](https://www.linode.com/docs/websites/hosting-a-website/).
+For more information, see the "Adding DNS Records" section in the Linode [guide][linode-hosting-website].

 #### Timezone